Reference Architecture: Zero Trust Network Access for Contractors and Temp Workers

 - App Protection policies protect web and SaaS apps using screen scraping and key-logger restrictions.

-- CompanyA will require App Protection polices for sensitive SaaS and Web apps.
+- CompanyA will require App Protection policies for sensitive SaaS and Web apps.

 - If the contractor or temp worker endpoint device does not have app protection available, adaptive access policies prevent the contractor from launching the app.

-- To further isolate potentially malicous web content and reduce resource consumption on the Virtual Apps and Desktops environment, Social Media sites will be launched in a remote browser session using the Citrix Secure Browser service.
+- To further isolate potentially malicious web content and reduce resource consumption on the DaaS environment, Social Media sites will be launched in a remote browser session using the Citrix Remote Browser Isolation service.

-- When contractors and temp workers access virtual apps and desktops, the Virtual Apps and Desktops service provides SSO and enforces lockdown policies.
+- When contractors and temp workers access virtual apps and desktops, Citrix DaaS provides SSO and enforces lockdown policies.
 The service restricts downloading, printing, and unidirectional and bidirectional copy & paste actions.

 CompanyA has developed the following prescriptive access models to meet its contractor and temp worker security requirements:

 |Category||SaaS Apps||Sensitive SaaS Apps||Web Apps||Sensitive Web Apps||Virtual Apps and Desktops|